Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 In server rooms, we do not want to use a sprinkler system, as water would destroy all servers.
 Instead, we use a clean agent system, that releases gaz into the room instead of water.
-The gax (CO2, FM-200, HALON...) will replace the O2 and suffocate the fire.
+The gas (CO2, FM-200, HALON...) will replace the O2 and suffocate the fire.
 This creates an environment where people cannot breathe, so usually an alarm rings before to signal people to leave the room.